zhang699/ShakeMusicBar/README.md

 Thanks
 ==
-I am very grateful to Jie-Chuen Li for giving me this opportunity to contribute this project for community
+I am very grateful to Jie-Chuen Li for giving me this opportunity to contribute this project.

 License